brunexgeek/bouncer/README.md

 maxretry = 1
 ```

-If you have multiple logs to watch (i.e. more than one instance of *net-bouncer*), you can use wildcards (*) in the log path.
+If you’re monitoring multiple logs (for example, if you have more than one instance of *net-bouncer*), you can use wildcards (*) in the log path.

-Now just restart *fail2ban* service:
+Finally, restart the *fail2ban* service:

 ```sh
 $ systemd restart fail2ban.service